Master in Design Innovation & Technology (MDIT)

 Classes: Tues + Thurs

-Each studio runs for a period of 6 weeks, some having intensive workshop phases and involving travel.
+Each studio runs for a period of 6-7 weeks, some having intensive workshop phases and may involve site visits & travel.

-All the Melbourne-based studios will be run in the RMIT’s Design Hub, building 100 in the level 4 Long Room, in the SIAL Sound Studios on level 1 of the Design Hub and in the School of Architecture and Design Workshops.
+All the Melbourne-based studios will be run in the RMIT’s Design Hub, building 100, in the SIAL Sound Studios on level 1 and other studio/teaching spaces the Design Hub and around City Campus.

 SIAL University Wide Electives